Millie’s Guide to Music Degrees for High School Students

 Let’s take Alex’s experience as an example:

-Alex grew up in a large performing environment, even auditioning for American Idol when she was 15 years old, yet she only saw music as a hobby rather than something she could develop as a career.
-However, when attending university she felt something was missing from her undergraduate major.
-While listening to her internal compass, an idea came to her about studying the business side of the music industry, leading her to minor in performing arts management.
-After obtaining her bachelor’s degree, Alex continued her studies at Berklee College of Music’s campus in Valencia, Spain, for her master’s degree in Global Entertainment and Music Business!
+Alex grew up in a large performing environment, even auditioning for American Idol when she was 15 years old.
+Yet, she viewed music more as a hobby than a potential career.
+However, during university, she felt something was missing from her undergraduate major.
+Guided by her intuition, she decided to explore the business side of the music industry, leading her to minor in performing arts management.
+After obtaining her bachelor's degree, Alex pursued her studies at Berklee College of Music's campus in Valencia, Spain, earning her master’s degree in Global Entertainment and Music Business!

-Music is an interdisciplinary field that’s applicable to many areas of study.
-If being a musician doesn’t spark the fire in you, find another field that interests you and try to navigate it through music.
-There’s music business finance, therapeutic music (psychology), sound engineering and many more music-related paths you can traverse!
+Music is an interdisciplinary field that's applicable to many areas of study.
+If becoming a musician doesn’t ignite your passion, identify another field that interests you and explore it through the lens of music.
+There are avenues like music business finance, therapeutic music (in psychology), sound engineering, and numerous other music-related paths to venture into!

 “Music is an interfunctional field that’s applicable in many areas of study.”

-To find a music-related degree that best suits you, explore different interests — bring yourself closer to music-related areas or the music industry itself and find what makes your eyes twinkle.
-You can participate in your school’s music festivals (ie. perform a song, organize an event, scout experienced figures to be the judges and so on), or even do internships at a recording company.
+To find a music-related degree that best suits you, explore various interests — immerse yourself in music-related areas or the music industry itself and discover what truly captivates you.
+You can participate in your school's music festivals (e.g., perform a song, organize an event, scout experienced figures to be the judges, and so on) or even intern at a recording company.

-In Corey’s high school experience, music never appealed to him.
-It was only after participating in a festival that he fell in love with music and knew he wanted to pursue performance in his future.
-However, he didn’t want to study music alone, but combine it with his other interests.
-By the time he applied for a double-degree undergraduate program, Corey decided to major both in Viola Performance and Psychology to have the responsibility of a full-time psychology student and musician at the same time.
+In Corey’s high school years, music never appealed to him.
+It was only after participating in a festival that he developed a passion for music and realized he wanted to pursue performance in the future.
+However, he didn’t want to study music alone, but rather, combine it with his other interests.
+When he applied for a double-degree undergraduate program, Corey chose to major in both Viola Performance and Psychology, embracing the responsibilities of being a full-time psychology student and musician simultaneously.

 The audition / interview process of entering music school